Farm-to-table dinners, local wineries, and an exciting take on conservation and sustainability

 As part of our 50th Anniversary celebration, we’re launching a series of evenings that put a spotlight on the Zoo’s commitment to conservation and sustainability in engaging new ways.

 We’ve partnered with four local, environmentally friendly wineries whose wines serve as the inspiration for custom five-course, farm-to-table dinner menus created by our own executive chef, Brad Robertson.

 Each unforgettable evening is set in a different location within the zoo – Reggie’s Bistro, the terraces of Mahale Mountains, the Amazonian stilt house of Rainforest of the Americas, and the Cambodia viewing area of Elephants of Asia.

 Along with the spectacular views, enjoy looking at sustainability from different angles – from agriculture to food and wine production to wildlife conservation.
 Each evening focuses on a different topic and features conversations with a curator or keeper, up-close animal encounters, and wine introductions from winery representatives.

 One of the Palumbo Family Vineyards’ many commitments to sustainability is its use of Integrated Pest Management (IPM) practices.
 This strategy involves creating conditions that promote beneficial microbes, insects, and other organisms to reduce the need for conventional chemical pest and weed control.
 An important part of IPM is the presence of raptors such as owls and hawks that naturally control rodents.
 This special dinner experience includes a presentation about sustainable farming practices and the importance of animals such as raptors—with an appearance by some of our fine, feathered residents.

-The Sustainable Wine Dinner series and Sex and the City Zoo is for ages 21 and older.
+The Sustainable Wine+Dinner series is for ages 21 and older.
 Seating is limited.

 GLAZA members, check your email for your discount code.
 If you haven’t received yours, please contact [email protected].